Page cover

 Location

-Select the location where you would like adjust stock for from the drop-down menu.
+Select the location where you would like manage/adjust stock for.

 Manage Stock

-Whether or not you would like to manage stock for this item.
-Select Yes or No from the drop-down menu.
+Select whether or not you would like to manage stock for this item.

 Minimum Stock Hold